nimblestart/AP-Notes-Neos/AP Physics 1/Unit 1 - Kinematics.md

 #### 1.8 Relative Motion
 - The motion of an object as observed from a different frame of reference
 - Relative velocity: $\vec{v}_{\text{A relative to B}} = \vec{v}_{\text{A}} - \vec{v}_{\text{B}}$
+#### Problem-solving tips
+- Be careful to not add vectors that represent different types of quantities.
+This seems obvious when talking about scalar quantities like temperature and volume.
+For example, you can't add \[25\degree\text{C}\] to \[2\,\text{L}.\] Similarly, you can't add a displacement vector of \[25\,\text{m}\] to a velocity vector of \[-2\,\text{m/s}.\] The result would be meaningless.
+As always in science, paying careful attention to units can help avoid mistakes.
+    - Remember to clearly define your coordinate system before doing any calculations with vectors.
+It's easy to forget that you're working with vectors, especially since positive vector values "look like" scalars with no sign.
+But direction and sign are very important with vectors, even if the direction is an implied "\[+\]."
+- - **Confusion about choosing the “correct” coordinate system.** All coordinate systems are equally valid, so we can choose any system.
+The choice will affect the numbers in the calculation, but as long as we use the coordinate system consistently, the physical meaning of the answer won't change.